peteroupc/MailLib/api/com.upokecenter.mail.MediaTypeBuilder.md

  Converts this builder to an immutable media type object.
 * `String toString() MediaType.toString`<br>
- Converts this object to a text string of the media type it represents, in the same form as MediaType.toString.
+ Converts this object to a text string of the media type it represents, in the same form as MediaType.toString

 ## Constructors